Steroid and antibiotic eye drops (Blephamide, Isopto, Pred-G, Tobradex, Zylet)

 Medical and Pharmacy Editor:

-GENERIC NAME: Steroid and antibiotic eye drops
+GENERIC NAME: Steroid and antibiotic eye drops and ointments

 Hydrocortisone/neomycin/polymixin B; loteprednol/tobramycin; prednisolone/gentamycin; prednisolone/sulfacetamide; hydrocortisone /neomycin/bacitracin/ polymyxin B